 - Is LendKey private or federal?

 - LendKey is a private company that helps borrowers find private student loans and refinancing options for private or federal loans through community banks and credit unions.

 Is LendKey legit?

-LendKey gives borrowers online access to low-interest loans from community banks and credit unions.
-Its services are ideal for people who are searching for private student loans or who want to refinance their existing student loans at a lower interest rate.
+LendKey gives borrowers access to low-interest loans from community banks and credit unions.
+Its services are ideal for anyone searching for private student loans and those who want to refinance their existing student loans at a lower interest rate.
 If you think LendKey’s services are the right fit for you, visit its website to get started on your loan application.

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 - We require contact information to ensure our reviewers are real.

 - We use intelligent software that helps us maintain the integrity of reviews.

 - Our moderators read all reviews to verify quality and helpfulness.